- 2-1/2 cups all-purpose flour

 - Coarse sugar

 - For the crust, pulse flour, sugar and salt in a food processor until blended.
 Add butter; pulse until butter is the size of peas.
 While processing, add just enough ice water to form moist crumbs.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 30 minutes or overnight.

 - For the filling, melt butter in a Dutch oven over medium heat.
 Add apples and next six ingredients; stir to combine.
 Cook, covered, stirring occasionally, until apples have softened and released their juices, 10-12 minutes.
 With a slotted spoon, transfer apple slices to a 15x10-in. baking pan; spread into a single layer.
 Add cider to remaining liquid in Dutch oven and bring to a boil; cook until juices reduce to 1/2 cup, 10-12 minutes.
 Remove from heat; add lemon juice and vanilla extract.
 Pour over apple slices; cool completely.
 (Filling can be made 24 hours in advance and refrigerated.)